-10.1 The Supervisory Bodies (Powers, etc.) Regulations 2017 (the Regulations) provide for various sanctions which may be imposed on Licence Holders by the Gambling Commissioner where it is found that they have failed to implement adequate systems and controls to mitigate the threat of ML/TF or to prevent dealings with persons named on relevant sanctions lists.

-10.2 The Regulations apply to all "relevant persons".
+- 10.1 The Supervisory Bodies (Powers, etc.) Regulations 2017 (the Regulations) provide for various sanctions which may be imposed on Licence Holders by the Gambling Commissioner where it is found that they have failed to implement adequate systems and controls to mitigate the threat of ML/TF or to prevent dealings with persons named on relevant sanctions lists. - 10.2 The Regulations apply to all "relevant persons".
 The terms "relevant person" is widely defined and includes individuals employed by the Licence Holder.
 The Regulations require the Gambling Commissioner to adopt a risk based approach.
 The Regulations grant the Commissioner various enforcement and sanctioning powers including financial penalties, the suspension or withdrawal of a licence, the giving of directions and temporary bans from managerial positions.
 Prior to any of these sanctions being imposed, the Gambling Commissioner must issue a warning notice (regulation 26) of its intention to do so and Licence Holders are to be given 14 days in which to make representations.
 Following this a decision notice will be given (regulation 27).
-Licence Holders may appeal any such decision notices (regulation 30).

-10.3 Where any decision notice has been issued, the Gambling Commissioner is obliged by the Regulations to make a public statement on the Gambling Division website although the decision to do so must be based on the principle of proportionality and, where appropriate, a statement may be delayed or an anonymised statement made.
+Licence Holders may appeal any such decision notices (regulation 30). - 10.3 Where any decision notice has been issued, the Gambling Commissioner is obliged by the Regulations to make a public statement on the Gambling Division website although the decision to do so must be based on the principle of proportionality and, where appropriate, a statement may be delayed or an anonymised statement made.
 A public statement may not be published in certain exceptional circumstances where the stability of financial markets may be put in jeopardy or where it would be disproportionate in respect of minor breaches or defaults.
-The Gambling Commissioner will give consideration to the use of these powers where significant or systemic failings in the adoption and application of this Code and relevant legislation are apparent.

-10.4 The Regulations allow for the imposition of financial penalties up to the level of twice the benefit derived from the default or breach or EUR 1 million.
-The Gambling Commissioner will be issuing a document which sets out the fining policy, including the aggravating and mitigating circumstances which would have an impact on any fine imposed (between 0 and 100%).
+The Gambling Commissioner will give consideration to the use of these powers where significant or systemic failings in the adoption and application of this Code and relevant legislation are apparent. - 10.4 The Regulations allow for the imposition of financial penalties up to the level of twice the benefit derived from the default or breach or EUR 1 million. - 10.5 Further information on the approach to be taken by the Gambling Commissioner when considering enforcement action against Licence Holders in respect of AML failings can be found in the Enforcement and Sanctions Policy.